shephertz/App42_Push_Sample_Unity/README.md

         </activity>
 ```
 3. Change "com.shephertz.app42.unity.android.test.MainActivity" with your Activity on which you want to navigate when PushNotification is clicked by user.
 ```
   <meta-data android:name="onMessageOpen" android:value="com.shephertz.app42.unity.android.test.MainActivity" />
 ```
+4. Modify AndroidManifest.xml file with your AndroidManifest.xml accordingly.

 # Design Details:

 __Push Registration:__ To use Notification message in your game you have to register your game for PushNotification